CodingGagan/markdown_test/install-and-configure/advanced-configuration/custom-prom/gcp-gmp-integration.md

 ## Overview

-Kubecost leverages the open-source Prometheus project as a time series database and post-processes the data in Prometheus to perform cost allocation calculations and provide optimization insights for your Kubernetes clusters.
+nOps leverages the open-source Prometheus project as a time series database and post-processes the data in Prometheus to perform cost allocation calculations and provide optimization insights for your Kubernetes clusters.
 Prometheus is a single machine statically-resourced container, so depending on your cluster size or when your cluster scales out, your cluster could exceed the scraping capabilities of a single Prometheus server.
-In this doc, you will learn how Kubecost integrates with [Google Cloud Managed Service for Prometheus (GMP)](https://cloud.google.com/stackdriver/docs/managed-prometheus), a managed Prometheus-compatible monitoring service, to enable the customer to monitor Kubernetes costs at scale easily.
+In this doc, you will learn how nOps integrates with [Google Cloud Managed Service for Prometheus (GMP)](https://cloud.google.com/stackdriver/docs/managed-prometheus), a managed Prometheus-compatible monitoring service, to enable the customer to monitor Kubernetes costs at scale easily.

 For this integration, GMP is required to be enabled for your GKE cluster with the managed collection.
-Next, Kubecost is installed in your GKE cluster and leverages GMP Prometheus binary to ingest metrics into GMP database seamlessly.
-In this setup, Kubecost deployment also automatically creates a Prometheus proxy that allows Kubecost to query the metrics from the GMP database for cost allocation calculation.
+Next, nOps is installed in your GKE cluster and leverages GMP Prometheus binary to ingest metrics into GMP database seamlessly.
+In this setup, nOps deployment also automatically creates a Prometheus proxy that allows nOps to query the metrics from the GMP database for cost allocation calculation.

 {% hint style="info" %}
 This integration is currently in beta.